-Management Console is the primary point of interaction with the CFA.
+Management Console is the primary point of interaction with the cloud failover appliance (CFA).
 It allows:

 - configuring the CFA settings